Preserving Magnetic Tape

 The preservative easily meets safety standards and is completely non-hazardous in use or application.
 It will not degrade under storage or use conditions for magnetic tape, and it is so stable that its lifetime approaches that of the PET base material.

 To assure compatibility, the search was restricted to recognized, current product groups used in this application.
 In addition, tests have determined compatibility with all of the materials with which tape would come into contact during normal use.
 Heads, guides, rollers and capstan-drive components, as well as the many plastics that make up housings, all have been tested successfully.

-Preliminiary findings point to some performance benefits as well.
-The improved interface between head an tape has resulted in increases in signal-to-noise ratios, improvements in high-frequency response and decreases in distortion levels.
+Preliminary findings point to performance benefits as well.
+The improved interface between head and tape has resulted in increases in signal-to-noise ratios, improvements in high-frequency response and decreases in distortion levels.
 These results have strong implications in the analog recording domain.

 Current testing involves the factors of coercivity, retentivity, print-through and ongoing life.
-Experiments will continue as the industry near the goal of preserving its acoustic and video heritage.
+Experiments will continue as the industry pursues the goal of preserving its acoustic and video heritage.

 (1) Brown, D.W., R.E.
 Lowry and L.E.
 Smith.
 “Prediction of the Long Term Stability of Polyester-based Recording Media.”
 National Bureau of Standards, NBS1R 86-3474 June 1986.

 (3) Sargent, R.N.
 “Preserving the Moving Image.”
 Corporation for Public Broadcasting, 1974.

 (4) Bertram, N. and A. Eschel.
 “Recording Media Archival Attributes (Magnetic).”
 Ampex Corporation, Report F 30602-78-6-0181, 1979.

 (6) Rosenkrantz, G. “Handbook of recommended Environmental Conditions and Handling Procedures for Magnetic Tape.”
 National Archives and Records Service, Data Archives Branch, Washington, DC.